joomla/jissues/README.md

 `cli/tracker.php get comments`

 For more information on the CLI script see the [CLI script documentation](Documentation/CLI-script.md) file.

+### Using Login with Github

+If you want the 'login with Github' button to work properly you'll need to register an app with Github.
+To do this manage your account at github.com and go to the applications page.
+Create a new application.

+You'll be asked for the application URL and the callback URL.
+This can be your test server or your localhost environment.
+As long as you enter the URL that your localhost app is running on.
+An example might be ```jissues.local```.

+Once you've registered the app at Github you'll receive a ```Client ID``` and a ```Client Secret```, enter these into your JTracker ```config.json``` file, along with your Github login credentials.
+You should now be able to login with Github successfully

 ### Virtual test environment

 As an alternative method, there is a setup for a virtual test environment using Vagrant and VirtualBox.